bianchimro/crossing-indicators/README.md

 Any other data series related to the observed entities can be joined in

+## Correlations ranking
+Couples of indicators can be ranked by correlation, in order to identify the most correlated dimensions of the dataset.

 ## Dynamic ranking
 Another desired feature is dynamic ranking of entities, that can be accomplished by: